python/mypy/docs/source/command_line.rst

     are when:

     -   The function has a ``None`` or ``Any`` return type
-    -   The function has an empty body or a body that is just ellipsis (``...``).
-Empty functions are often used for abstract methods.
+    -   The function has an empty body and is marked as an abstractmethod, is in a protocol class, or is in a stub file
+    -   For unreachable execution paths, for example, if an exception is always raised

     Passing in :option:`--no-warn-no-return` will disable these error messages in all cases.